 The LDO1 and LDO2 regulators can be controlled through STROBE 1 through 6, special STROBES 14 and 15, or through the corresponding enable bits in the ENABLE register.
 By default, the LDO1 regulator is controlled by STROBE 15, which keeps LDO1 on in the SLEEP state.
 The STROBE assignments can be changed by the user while the device is in the ACTIVE state, but all register settings are reset to the default values when the device goes to the SLEEP or OFF state.
-TI does not recommend real-time modification of the STROBE assignments, custom programming during production at the TI factory is required.
+TI does not recommend real-time modification of the STROBE assignments of the LDO1 or LDO2 regulator.
+For permanent changes to the default STROBE assignments, custom programming during production at the TI factory is required.

-8.3.18 Load Switches or LDO Regulators (LS1 or LDO3, LS2 or LDO4)
+7.3.18 Load Switches or LDO Regulators (LS1 or LDO3, LS2 or LDO4)

 The TPS65217x device has two general-purpose load switches that can also be configured as LDOs.
-As LDOs, they support up to 200 mA (TPS65217B) or 400 mA (TPS65217C and TPS65217D) each, are internally current-limited, and have a maximum dropout voltage of 200 mV at rated output current.
-These two outputs are configured as LS1 and LS2 load switched in the TPS65217A variant of the device.
-The on-off state of the load switches (LS1 and LS2) or the LDO regulators (LDO3 and LDO4) is controlled either through the sequencer or the LS1_EN and LS2_EN bits of the ENABLE register.
+As LDOs, they support up to 200 mA or 400 mA each, are internally current-limited, and have a maximum dropout voltage of 200 mV at rated output current.
+The on-off state of the load switches (LS1 and LS2) or the LDO regulators (LDO3 and LDO4) is controlled either through the sequencer or the LS1\EN and LS2\EN bits of the ENABLE register.
 When disabled, both outputs are discharged to ground through a $375-\Omega$ resistor.

-Configured as load switches, LS1 and LS2 have a maximum impedance of 650 m Ω .
+Configured as load switches, LS1 and LS2 have a maximum impedance of 650 m $\Omega$ .
 Different from LDO operation, load switches can stay in current limit indefinitely without affecting the internal power-good signal or affecting the other rails.